videolan/x265/doc/reST/cli.rst

 	**Values:** 0:none; 1:fast; 2:full(trellis)

-.. option:: --bframes, -b <integer>
+.. option:: --bframes, -b <0..16>

 	Maximum number of consecutive b-frames.
 Use :option:`--bframes` 0 to force all P/I low-latency encodes.
-Default 4

-	**Range of values:** 0 to 16
+Default 4.
+This parameter has a quadratic effect on the amount of memory allocated and the amount of work performed by the full trellis version of :option:`--b-adapt` lookahead.

 .. option:: --bframe-bias <integer>

 	Bias towards B frames in slicetype decision.
 The higher the bias the more likely x265 is to use B frames.
+Can be any value between -20 and 100, but is typically between 10 and 30.
 Default 0

-	**Range of values:** usually >=0 (increase the value for referring more B Frames e.g. 40-50)

 .. option:: --b-pyramid, --no-b-pyramid